evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 ## Exterior

-You can choose between 3 different paint colors when ordering this model.
+The Tesla Cybertruck AWD is available in a total of 3 solid paint colors.

 The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.
 Soft close is a standard function for the side doors.
 The tailgate is electrically powered.